abyssaltheking/expanding-world/README.md

 $ make run   # runs the executable in build/
 $ make clean # deletes everything in build
 $ make quick # builds, then runs
-$ make debug # runs the executable in build/ with valguard for debugging
+$ make debug # runs the executable in build/ with valguard for debugging, requires valguard to use
 ```